Skip to contents

 fill = "Number of Religious Infrastructures",

-caption = "Source: MORA Annual Statistics (2021)"
+caption = "Source: Compiled by author using MORA Annual Statistics 2021 and other publicly accessible sources online"

 ) +